 - Lingering pain in your tooth when it is exposed to hot or cold temperatures

-- Tooth appears darker in colour
+- Tooth appears darker in color

 - Tiny boil on your gums with intermittent pus discharge.

-HOW CAN ROOT CANAL BE PAINLESS?
+HOW CAN A ROOT CANAL BE PAINLESS?

 At Dental Panache in Gurgaon, we take pride in investing maximum time and attention is making you numb in a pain-free manner.
 We use topical gels and sprays to make your soft tissue numb before injecting it with very fine needles to ensure minimum discomfort.
-We also administer long lasting anesthetic agents for longer appointments.
+We also administer long-lasting anesthetic agents for longer appointments.
 When the local anesthesia is effective, the whole procedure is absolutely PAINLESS.

 Though root canals can be done in a single appointment (without crown), we prefer to complete the whole process in two appointments to better judge the tooth’s response and manage it effectively.
 Every appointment typically lasts for 45- 60 minutes.
-Dental Panache takes pride in using the latest technology and high-end materials to ensure long lasting results.
+Dental Panache takes pride in using the latest technology and high-end materials to ensure long-lasting results.

 WHAT TO EXPECT DURING OR AFTER THE PROCEDURE?